 - Merciful Mitigation – God mitigates His accounting of humans with consideration of human tendency to be ignorant, make mistakes and relapse into behaviour influenced by strong conditions in our environment

-The Presence of ‘Mens Rea’ – All Humans held accountable were aware of the gravity of the actions they under took
+The Presence of ‘Mens Rea’ – That all Humans held accountable are aware of the gravity of the actions they undertook

 We know that for judgement to be fair, all humans held accountable must be aware (to some extent) of the gravity of the actions they take (In Western legal systems, this is called ‘Mens Rea’, which means ‘guilty mind’, and is needed to establish that a criminal had bad intention, before they can be prosecuted (although not for all crimes in the West)).
 Therefore, no one should be punished without being reminded, and forewarned (or having access to forewarning), and given chances with the truth.
 The people being sent to hell will be asked: